 Prior to her work with CCDS, she lived in Hawaii where she taught second grade ESL at Kalihi Kai Elementary School and developed a love and passion for the ocean and surfing.
 At Boston University she earned her degree in Early Childhood Education as the recipient of a full swimming scholarship.
 In addition to her passion for teaching, and love of surfing, Julie is also a certified yoga teacher.
 Julie has two young daughters with her partner John Crilly.

 Adam Daniel comes to San Juan del Sur Day School from Saskatchewan, Canada.
-After graduating from the University of Saskatchewan, Adam went on to teach in both Canada and England.
-Adam is a enthusiastic and energetic and enjoys teaching inquiry based learning.
+After graduating from the University of Saskatchewan with a Bachelors in Education, Adam went on to teach grades 4 thru 6 in both Canada and England.
+Adam was also a pupil premium teacher, working with individual and small groups of vulnerable students to address personal and social issues.
+He is an enthusiastic and energetic person with a passion for inquiry based learning, mathematics and writing.
 He was drawn to San Juan Del Sur Day School because of its rich outdoor education opportunities and school philosophy and he’s excited to use the school’s rich learning environment at Finca Las Nubes as a tool in achieving positive outcomes for our students.

 Oscar Guevara, teaching assistant to Los Rayos, was born and raised just outside of Rivas in a small town called Buenos Aires.
 He has been playing music since the age of 6 and previously worked as a music teacher at Nuestra Señora de Fatima school in Rivas.
 Oscar also worked as a sub electrical station operator for the national electric company.
 In his role at San Juan del Sur Day School, Oscar assists the lead Rayos teacher, offering instruction in Spanish, music, and history.